MakeaMatch

 2) Key concepts

-• Quick Play: direct invites to one or more playmates.
+• Quick Play: a direct invite flow to one or more people.

 3) Getting started